fsocietyinc/kubernetes-the-hard-way-on-azure/docs/09-bootstrapping-kubernetes-workers.md

 }
 ```

-> Remember to run the above commands on each worker node: `worker-0` and `worker-1`.
+> Remember to run the above commands on both worker node: `worker-0` and `worker-1`.

 ## Verification